-It can be extremely disconcerting and worrying to receive a knock at the door only to find someone from Child Protective Services on the other side of your front door.
-This would qualify as one of those interactions where no good can come from CPS trying to investigate your family for abuse or neglect.
+It can be alarming and worrying to receive a knock at the door only to find someone from Child Protective Services on the other side of your front door.
+This would qualify as one of those interactions where no good can come from CPS investigating your family for abuse or neglect.
 The best-case scenario would be that CPS investigates and quickly finds no evidence to corroborate allegations of abuse or neglect of your children.
-In the worst scenario, CPS investigates and finds that there is evidence to corroborate a report of abuse or neglect, and your children may be removed from your house.
+In the worst scenario, CPS investigates and finds evidence to confirm a report of abuse or neglect, and your children may be removed from your house.

 These are the inherent risks associated with the CPS case.
-The trouble with CPS is that the cases associated with this state agency are run according to a timeline that you have little direct control over.
-Yes, you will indeed be able to fully participate in the process that that is your choice and to remedy situations in your home about yourself that may have caused CPS intervention in the 1st place.
-In many cases, parents like yourself can take away a lot of good from a CPS case and can learn from mistakes that they have made previously.
-This would be the ultimate best-case scenario for you: to have your children quickly return to your home and to be able to have said you learn something and accomplished something productive in the course of the case.
+The trouble with CPS is that the cases related to this state agency are run according to a timeline that you have little direct control over.
+Yes, you will indeed be able to fully participate in the process that is your choice and remedy situations in your home about yourself that may have caused CPS intervention in the 1st place.
+In many cases, parents like yourself can take away a lot of good from a CPS case and learn from mistakes they have made previously.
+This would be the ultimate best-case scenario for you: to have your children quickly return to your home and to be able to have said you learned something and accomplished something productive in the course of the case.

-With that said, when an unfamiliar face saying he or she is from CPS stands at your front door, it is almost impossible to have this level of perspective.
-When you find yourself in a circumstance like that, you will almost surely be concerned primarily with the future of your children and of your ability to combat any wrongful allegations made against you of abuse and neglect of your children.
-Fortunately for you, you have options and resources to turn to in the event of CPS intervention into your life.
+With that said, when an unfamiliar face saying they are from CPS stands at your front door, it is almost impossible to have this level of perspective.
+When you find yourself in a circumstance like that, you will almost indeed be concerned primarily with the future of your children and of your ability to combat any wrongful allegations made against you of abuse and neglect of your children.
+Fortunately for you, you have options and resources to turn to in the event of CPS intervention in your life.
 Today's blog post will discuss with you what a CPS case looks like and what options are available to you if a CPS investigator or caseworker were to knock on your door tomorrow.

 How does CPS learn about potential instances of abuse or neglect of a child?